8 Simple Motivation Tips for Photographers

 When you have lost motivation, ask for the criticism of others in your photography networks.
 Whether your acquaintances are hobbyists, amateurs or professionals, they will be able to provide you with constructive criticism of your work.

-Your friends may be able to give you a different perspective as well as tips about your subject matter, angles and other essentials of your craft.
+Your friends may be able to give you a different perspective.
+They may help with tips about your subject matter, angles and other essentials of your craft.
 Consider asking people who aren’t photographers to consider your work as well.
-Think of other artists such as fiber artists, painters and sculptors who also perform hands-on craftsmanship and may also sometimes face motivational slumps.
+Think of other artists such as fiber artists, painters and sculptors.
+All who also perform hands-on craftsmanship and may also sometimes face motivational slumps.

 Being able to inspire others to learn photography motivates you to get back to your roots as a photographer.
 When you’re teaching an introductory class in photography, you’ll use basic techniques and a broad range of possibilities.
 As you go through different situations such as capturing light and shadows, photographing living things and inanimate objects, you’ll find that your motivation as a photographer has returned.

 As a photographer, you’re constantly developing your skills and techniques.
-Staying abreast of the latest in technology and trends will help you keep yourself motivated and interested in your subject material.
+Staying abreast of the latest in technology and trends will help you keep yourself motivated.
+It could ignite new interest in your subject material.
 There is no end to the different photographic and editing techniques you can do to keep things interesting.